danewhitfield/shrelington-news-fe-v1/README.md

 <br>
 This app allows you to surf the API in a more seemless fashion!
 Without the tedious task of having to insert weird endpoints into the end of the URL...
 I've already done that for you!

+It was built with a sleek, modern approach and UX in mind.
+Fully responsive and compatible with all devices and screen sizes.

 ----

 ### Get Started